by Chris Woodford. Last updated: January 26, 2017.

 When we talk about nonmetals, it ought to mean everything else—although things are a bit more complex than that.
 Sometimes you'll hear people refer to semimetals or metalloids, which are elements whose physical properties (whether they're hard and soft, how they carry electricity and heat) and chemical properties (how they behave when they meet other elements in chemical reactions) are somewhere in between those of metals and nonmetals.
 Semimetals include such elements as silicon and germanium—semiconductors (materials that conduct electricity only under special conditions) used to make integrated circuits in computer chips and solar cells.
 Other semimetals include arsenic, boron, and antimony (all of which have been used in the preparation—"doping"— of semiconductors).

 Take a look at the periodic table (the way we draw the elements in a chart so ones with similar physical and chemical properties line up together) and you'll see two types of metal get special treatment.
 The middle of the table is dominated by a large group of elements called the transition metals (or transition elements); most of the familiar metals (including iron, copper, silver, and gold) live here, along with less well known metals such as zirconium, osmium, and tantalum.
-The other group, called the rare-earth metals, is often printed separately from the main periodic table and includes the fifteen elements from lanthanum to lutetium plus scandium and yttrium.
+The other group, called the rare-earth metals, is often printed separately from the main periodic table and includes the fifteen elements from lanthanum to lutetium plus scandium and yttrium (which are chemically very similar).
 They're called "rare earth" metals for the rather obvious reason that they were originally believed to exist in extremely scarce deposits in Earth, though some are now known to be relatively common.
 Like many conventional metals, the rare-earths don't occur naturally in their pure form, but only as metal oxides.

 When is a metal not a metal?
 Look at a car, plane, or motorcycle and you see lots of metal—or do you?
 Quite a lot of the metal-like materials around us are actually alloys: metals that have been mixed with other materials (metals or nonmetals) to make them stronger, harder, lighter, or superior in some other way.
 Steel is an alloy of iron, for example, that contains a small amount of carbon (different types of steel contain more or less carbon).
 Bronze is an alloy of copper and tin, while brass is the alloy you get when you mix copper and zinc.